boginw/P5/report/3 Iteration 2/MI_Imp_Langs.md

 }
 ```

-// The table caption should be "Feature table that outlines the desired features labeled with *low, medium* or *high*".

-Based on the code examples and  description of the languages above, the following table was created:

 | Features        | Python |  Java  |   C++  |
 |:----------------|:------:|:------:|:------:|
 | Simplicity      |  High  | Medium |   Low  |